Back to topics

 Looking at the administrative functions in Ostia and Portus, the main outlines of the administration of the harbours seem pretty straightforward.
 Things are less clear however when we move one level deeper: who owned the various parts of the harbours, and what was the underlying legal status of the land and of the people living and working on it?[41]

-The administration encompassed tensions.
+The administration was not without tensions.
 We find some hints in this direction in rather amusing stories about the relationship between Ostia and Claudius.
 Suetonius informs us that Claudius severely reprimanded the people of Ostia for not sending some boats to meet him when he entered the Tiber (but forgave them later and offered his excuses).
-Sometime later we hear: “Once, when the men of Ostia made a public petition to him, he lost his temper and shouted from the tribunal that he owed them no consideration, and that surely he was free, if anyone was”.[42]
+Sometime later we hear: "Once, when the men of Ostia made a public petition to him, he lost his temper and shouted from the tribunal that he owed them no consideration, and that surely he was free, if anyone was".[42]

 True, Ostia was grateful to Hadrian because he had augmented and preserved the colony, as recorded in an inscription (colonia conservata et aucta omni indulgentia et liberalitate eius).[43]
 But it feels as if a slight panic had arisen in Ostia during the construction of Trajan’s harbour.
 Lewis and Short translate conservo as "to retain, keep something in existence, to hold up, maintain, to preserve, leave unhurt or safe".
 The Imperial government was lying like an octopus over the harbours.
 What was to be the fate of Ostia after the completion of the vast harbours by the Emperors?